ManageIQ/manageiq-documentation/installing_on_kubernetes/_topics/migrate_to_appliance.md

 1. Run the `appliance_console` to configure the appliance
    a.
 Select "Configure Application"
    b.
-Select "1) Create Internal Database" to create a new datbase.
+Select "1) Create Internal Database" to create a new database.
    c.
 Select "3) Make No messaging changes" to skip messaging configuration for now.
    d.
 Choose the database disk
    e.
 Choose whether this will be a standalone database server